48 Shades

 48 Shades (titled Australian Pie: Naked Love in the United States) is a 2006 Australian comedy film by debut director Daniel Lapaine, starring Richard Wilson, Emma Lung, Robin McLeavy, and Victoria Thaine.
-It is based on Nick Earls' popular 1999 novel 48 Shades of Brown.
+It is based on Nick Earls's popular 1999 novel 48 Shades of Brown.

 It was filmed in Brisbane, Australia.
 School scenes from the film were filmed in the real-life Brisbane Boys' College.
 The book on which the film is based has also been adapted into a play for La Boite Theatre Company.